vitaliihonta/landing/mdoc/input/workflows-activities.md

 ---
-title: "Workflows and Activities"
+title: "Working with Workflows and Activities"
 date: 2023-09-30T10:00:00+02:00
-description: "TODO add"
+description: "Unlock the potential of orchestration using Temporal!
+In this blog post, you'll explore the essential components of Temporal: Workflows and Activities."
 series: "Temporal Workflows with ZIO"
 draft: false
 tags: ["Temporal", "ZIO"]
 ---

 ## Introduction
-In the previous post, you've been introduced to [Temporal](https://temporal.io) and its main guilding blocks, [ZIO Temporal](https://zio-temporal.vhonta.dev) and the Content Sync Platform we're developing.
+In the previous post, you were introduced to [Temporal](https://temporal.io) and its main building blocks, [ZIO Temporal](https://zio-temporal.vhonta.dev), and the Content Sync Platform we're developing.

 In this post, you will develop your own Workflows and Activities!
-Quick reminder about what them:
+A quick reminder about what them:
 1. **Activity** is all the hard work and technical details. *Activities* perform error-prone operations (such as interactions with external systems and APIs), complex algorithms, etc.
 2. **Workflow** is the business process definition represented as code.
 *Workflows* implement the business logic using *Activities*.
 A *Workflow* can also spawn and supervise *Child Workflows*.